Author's Avatar

 • Rental earnings

-What a lender is unaware of cannot be included in their calculations, and they cannot make any assumptions; for example, they cannot assume you are receiving child benefits just because you have children.
+What a lender is unaware of cannot be included in their calculations, and they cannot make any assumptions.
+For example, they cannot assume you are receiving child benefits just because you have children.

-• Seek professional assistance.
-Affordability may be a quagmire in the mortgage sector, and while the concepts are largely the same across all lenders, e.g., can you afford to repay what you are borrowing, how they assess this varies.
+Seek professional assistanceAffordability can be seen as a confusing area in the mortgage sector, and while the concepts are largely the same across all lenders (e.g. can you afford to repay what you are borrowing?), how they assess this varies.
 If you are using a calculator on a lender’s website, please be aware that you will not always be given an accurate result.

 We recommend seeking the help of a mortgage broker.
-They will guide you through the application process and provide an estimate of your affordability before running a credit check.
+They will be able to guide you through the application process and provide an estimate of your affordability before running a credit check.
 A mortgage broker is in an excellent position to know which lenders are better in particular conditions and which are more likely to accept alternative types of income, such as benefits.

 What should you do if you can’t pay your current mortgage?

 People’s financial status might change, often for the worse.
 A debt that was manageable at the start may become expensive during its life.
-If you find yourself in this tough circumstance, we hope the following suggestions may be helpful.

-• Seek professional assistance.
 Speak with a non-profit organisation or charity, such as Citizens Advice.
 These will provide you with a wide, unbiased picture of your possibilities, not just for your mortgage.

-• Consider seeking government aid.
 Support for Mortgage Interest (SMI) is a benefit offered to people who qualify to assist with mortgage interest payments.

-• Prepare yourself.
-If you are currently in a situation where you cannot afford your mortgage, preparing yourself is not a viable solution.
 However, to reduce the chances of it happening again, it may be worth finding out what solutions are available to help you in those positions.
 Investigate prospective insurance products for occurrences such as redundancy or sickness, where you may safeguard your cash.
-Policies such as the ones listed below are common:

 What can you do if your credit score has suffered as a result of your inability to pay your mortgage?